annaesvensson/yellow-help/1-en/contributing-guidelines.md

 ## How to report a bug

 * Explain how to reproduce the bug and provide detailed information.
-* Add the log file `system/extensions/yellow-website.log`.
+* Add version number and log file `system/extensions/yellow-website.log`.
 * Check if the bug occurs in a brand new installation.
 * Select an answer, when the bug has been fixed.